r3nhat/XORedReflectiveDLL/README.md

 Credits goes to [monoxgas](https://github.com/monoxgas/sRDI) for the sDRI tool that convert DLLs to position independent shellcode.\
 [Stephen Fewer](https://github.com/stephenfewer/ReflectiveDLLInjection) for the Reflective DLL injection technique.

+## Disclaimer:

+This project can only be used for authorized testing or educational purposes.
+Using this software against target systems without prior permission is illegal, and any damages from misuse of this software will not be the responsibility of the author.